 It’s a fact that Kindle owners read a lot of ebooks, and then there’s the rest.

 While ebook readers use many other devices, the ease of buying and downloading an ebook on a Kindle from Amazon is too easy for some readers to bother with other retailers.

 Only Apple can compete to any degree with its iBooks.
-But this, of course, it is restricted to Mac, iPhone and iPad users.
+But this, of course, is restricted to Mac, iPhone, and iPad users.

 Amazon KDP Select Exclusivity

 Amazon is by far the biggest seller of ebooks, so you will definitely want to have your ebooks available on Amazon Kindle.

 However, when you enroll your book in KDP Select, you are granting total exclusivity to Amazon.

 The benefit is that it will hopefully increase an ebook’s sales potential by gaining access to millions of Kindle Unlimited readers.